clariusdev/cloud/README.md

 ## Notification payload

-Notification payload contains the uploaded exam's UUID, ID of the customer who uploaded the exam and a URL where this exam's data can be retrieved.
+Notification payload contains the uploaded exam's UUID, ID of the customer who uploaded the exam, a URL where this exam's data can be retrieved and a timestamp when the user submitted this exam.

 ### Example: